cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 This [AWS Partner Addon](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/) aims to ease the adoption of CloudBees CI enterprise features by:

-- Encapsulating the Deployment of [CloudBees CI in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/installing-eks-using-helm#_configuring_your_environment) into a Terraform module for [AWS Partner Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/).
+- Encapsulating the Deployment of [CloudBees CI Modern in AWS EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/installing-eks-using-helm#_configuring_your_environment) into a Terraform module.
 - Providing a series of Blueprints (examples of implementation) using the mentioned CloudBees CI Addon module on top of [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) which are aligned with [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/).

 > [!NOTE]